aldelo/connector/README.md

 - Compressor
     - gzip decompressor supported on service level
     - note added on client struct for passing gzip compressor via RPC call
-- Tls
-    - openssl self sign tls certiicate and key generation sh file in /build/openssl-pem
-    - tls key and pem, as well as ca pem are needed for grpc server and client
+- Server TLS / mTLS
+    - server TLS / mTLS is configured via service or client config file
+    - see /build/openssl-pem/make-pem.sh for CA, Server and Client Pem and Key self-signed creation
+    - server TLS / mTLS setup in gRPC service and client is required in order to secure channel
 - Auth
     - TODO: will integrate via interceptor
 - Circuit Breaker
     - client side, default using Hystrix-Go package for circuit breaker
-    - circuit breaker is handled in client side unary and stream interceptors = circuit breaker options configured via client config file
+    - circuit breaker is handled in client side unary and stream interceptors
+    - circuit breaker options configured via client config file
 - Rate Limiter
     - server side, default using Uber-RateLimit package for rate limiter
     - rate limit is handled in server side In-Tap-Handle